bangadang/stackIT/FS25/Dataengineering.md

     -   Waits until the write is **fully completed**.
 	 - This ensures **strong read consistency**.
  - NoSQL databases often **relax consistency** to improve scalability and availability.
 NoSQL systems use the idea of **aggregates** (e.g., a self-contained JSON document or row), where updates can be atomic.
 	 - if an update affects **multiple aggregates** (e.g., updating two documents), there is no cross-aggregate transaction and no guaranteed read consistency between them.
-So during this update there is an inconsistency wind
+So during this update there is an inconsistency window where clients might read one updated/stale document.
+	 - results in an misleading view
 ## Different NoSQL Systems
 ### key value data model (Redis)
 - data is stored based on programmer-defined keys